ASOS/grafana-bidirectional-bar-gauge-panel/README.md

 ## Installation

-The plugin can be found in the central [Grafana Plugin Hub](https://grafana.com/grafana/plugins)
+The plugin is waiting to be added to the central [Grafana Plugin Hub](https://grafana.com/grafana/plugins)

+In the meantime, you can install it locally using the `dist` folder in the latest [release](https://github.com/ASOS/grafana-bidirectional-bar-gauge-panel/releases)

 ## Panel Display Options